Esin Afşar

-Esin Afşar (née Sinanoğlu; 1 January 1936 – 14 November 2011) was a well-known Turkish singer and stage actress.
+Esin Afşar (née Sinanoğlu; 1 January 1936 – 14 November 2011) was a Turkish singer and stage actress.

 Personal life

-She was born in Bari, Italy to Nüzhet Haşim Sinanoğlu, a writer and consular official of Turkey and his wife Rüveyde, a journalist and writer.
+She was born in Bari, Italy to Necat Haşim Sinanoğlu, a writer and consular official of Turkey and his wife Rüveyde, a journalist and writer.
 Esin was the youngest of five siblings.
-Her brother, Oktay Sinanoğlu, became a notable professor of chemistry.
-Other brothers became professor of Latin, professor of Ancient Greek and Press Chief at European Council in Strasbourg.
+One of her brothers, Oktay Sinanoğlu, became a notable professor of chemistry.
+Other brothers became professor of Latin, professor of ancient Greek, and press chief at the European Council in Strasbourg.